galsang/SATA-Tree-LSTM/README.md

-This repository contains the implementation of **SATA** (**S**tructure-**A**ware **T**ag **A**ugmented) **Tree-LSTM**, which is presented in **Dynamic Compositionality in Recursive Neural Networks with Structure-aware Tag Representations** (AAAI 2019).
+This repository contains the implementation of **SATA** (**S**tructure-**A**ware **T**ag **A**ugmented) **Tree-LSTM**, which is proposed by **Dynamic Compositionality in Recursive Neural Networks with Structure-aware Tag Representations (AAAI 2019)**.
-For a detailed illustration of the architecture, please refer to the [paper]((https://arxiv.org/pdf/1809.02286.pdf)).
+For a detailed illustration of the architecture, refer to our [paper](https://aaai.org/ojs/index.php/AAAI/article/view/4628).

-When doing following work with this code, please cite our paper with the following BibTex.
+When utilizing this code for future work, please cite our paper with the following BibTex.

 	@inproceedings{kim2019dynamic,
 	  title={Dynamic Compositionality in Recursive Neural Networks with Structure-Aware Tag Representations},